michaelofengend/TestingPaper/paper.md

 3) Produces standard outputs for various minerals including ternary diagrams, etc. improving reproducibility between researchers.

-4) Eases understanding mineral systems that are new to the researcher — lead into Qmin.
+4) Eases understanding mineral systems that are new to the researcher and how that leads into Qmin.

 5) Allows removing common artifacts from elemental quantifications.